AlexJReid/blog/content/posts/dynamodb-complex-queries.md

 series = []
 +++

 It never ceases to amaze me just how much is possible through the seemingly constrained model DynamoDB gives us.
-It's a fun puzzle to try to support query patterns beyond a simple key value lookup, or ordered set of items.
+It's a fun puzzle to try to support query patterns beyond a simple key value lookup, or the retrieval of an ordered set of items.

 The NoSQL gods teach us to store data in a way that mirrors our application's functionality.
 This is often achieved with data duplication.
 DymamoDB secondary indexes allow us to automatically duplicate items with different attributes from the item as keys.